-Other people (ahem, Alex and Lauren) make it look SO easy, right???
+Other people (ahem, those Create and Go people) make it look SO easy, right???

 WHAT AM I DOING WRONG!?

-I remember spending literally HOURS trying to get our header image to display EXACTLY how I wanted it to.
+I totally get it.
+I remember spending literally HOURS trying to get my header image to display EXACTLY how I wanted it to.

 First of all, there is one important thing that you must understand during this process: